 Most of the UK's leading car companies run apprenticeship schemes:

-- Aston Martin Lagonda apprenticeships - Intermediate, Advanced (Level 3, A-level standard) and Higher (Level 6, degree) awards are on offer in areas including manufacturing, paint, commercial, engineering, IT and design.
-The salary for the four-year programme is £10,591, although this could rise to £12,936 after six months.
+- Aston Martin Lagonda apprenticeships - intermediate (Level 2), Advanced (Level 3, A-level standard) and Higher (Level 6, degree) awards are on offer in areas including manufacturing, paint, commercial, engineering, IT and design.

-- BMW apprenticeships - the three-year scheme at Advanced Level 3 sees apprentices employed at a BMW retailer while attending the group academy in Berkshire.
+- BMW apprenticeships - the three-year Motor Vehicle Technician scheme at Advanced Level 3 sees apprentices employed at a BMW retailer while attending the group academy in Berkshire.
 The technician role is focused on electronics and cutting-edge technology.
 Other programmes are available in aftersales customer service, body shop, motorcycles, genius training and BMW sales.

-- Mercedes-Benz UK apprenticeships - on the three-year scheme, you'll have the opportunity to train as a parts operations specialist, light vehicle technician or heavy vehicle technician at a local retailer or dealer, while attending the company's apprentice academy in Milton Keynes.
+- Mercedes-Benz UK apprenticeships - on the three-year scheme, you'll have the opportunity to train as a light vehicle technician, parts operations specialist or heavy vehicle technician, while attending the company's apprentice academy in Milton Keynes.

 In addition to car apprenticeships with manufacturers, car dealers also run programmes across their dealership network or in their head office.
 You'll also find opportunities with organisations operating heavy goods vehicles (for example, driver apprenticeships at ALDI), taxis and buses.

 Aside from airline graduate schemes, many of the leading operatives within the aviation industry also have dedicated apprenticeship programmes.

 Aerospace leader Airbus also takes on apprentices.
 Degree apprenticeships are available in a range of functions including business, digital, engineering, information management, procurement and supply chain leadership.

-With customer expectations, automation technology and other changes transforming the logistics industry, this is another area where skilled recruits are needed.
+With customer expectations and automation technology transforming the logistics industry, this is another area where skilled recruits are needed.